Downtown Indianapolis: 21st century

 The city's successful sports tourism campaign provided local leadership with a template for increasing Downtown's capacity to host conventions and trade shows.
 Two of the city's tallest buildings to be completed in the 21st century, Conrad Indianapolis (2006) and the JW Marriott Indianapolis (2011), are hotels.
 Following the opening of Lucas Oil Stadium in 2008, the Indiana Convention Center completed its largest expansion in 2011.

 In the 2010s, Downtown experienced increased demand for housing.
 Numerous mixed-use and apartment buildings were developed during this time.
 According to Downtown Indy, Inc., the number of apartment units Downtown increased 61 percent from 2011 to 2015, with more than 50 percent of new development occurring inside the Mile Square.
 In 2010, the population of Downtown was 14,664; by 2020, the population had increased to 22,412.

 Economy

 Downtown is the densest employment cluster in the state of Indiana.
 According to Downtown Indy, Inc., in 2021, there were about 154,500 workers.
 According to Colliers International, the central business district commercial office market contained 11.8 e6sqft of office space, with a direct vacancy rate of 16.9 percent in 2017.

-Downtown Indianapolis is home to two of the city's three Fortune 500 companies: health insurance company Elevance Health and pharmaceutical company Eli Lilly and Company.
+Downtown Indianapolis is home to two of the city's three Fortune 500 companies: health insurance company Elevance Health and pharmaceutical company Lilly.
 Other prominent downtown employers include AES Indiana, Cummins, Rolls-Royce, Indiana University, IU Health, Angi, Barnes & Thornburg, Emmis Corporation, the Indianapolis Star, OneAmerica Financial Partners, the National Collegiate Athletic Association, Simon Property Group, and Salesforce.